acgetchell/mundus-atrox/src/journals/twenty-first.md

 2. *Calmul* readies his action until someone attacks our group.
 After he is attacked, he infuses my sword with 1d4 lightning damage.
 3. *Wulrif* suddenly Polymorphs into a Tyrannosaurus Rex, throwing everyone back.
 He then bites at the high priestess, but misses.
 He swipes his tail and hits a Kuo-toa, doing 17 HP damage.
 4. *Avren* casts greater invisibility and bardic inspiration, going invisible.
 5. The high priestess casts a spell and a bunch of spirit creatures appear, doing necrotic 17 HP damage to *Wulrif*, *Geral*, and *Avren*. *Geral* only gets half damage though. *Ploopploopeen* attacks his daughter again but misses.
 A couple of Kuo-toa attack *Wulrif*.
-The high priestess casts magical weapons that do 13 HP damage and 27 HP damage. *CoralKing* uses shadow step on a priest and does 33 HP damage.
+The high priestess casts magical weapons that do 13 HP damage and 27 HP damage. *CoralKing* uses Shadow Step on a priest and does 33 HP damage.
-6. I cast Crusader’s Mantle and make a vow of enmity on the high priestess.
+6. I cast Crusader’s Mantle and make a Vow of Enmity on the high priestess.
 7. *Steve* sneaks to the back of the line and attacks a priest, doing 28 HP damage.
 8. *Viker* summons a scorpion and it attacks the priest that *Steve* attacked earlier.
 She does 27 HP damage.
 9. *Actias* casts thunderous step and hits 6 Kuo-toa.